yzhang33/NatureOfCode/RandomWalk/README.md

 ```
 check current postion form a n/4 * n/4 grid as blocks to check
 find a new grid that current point has not visited
+if grid foundd
-if grid find visit that grid.
+visit that grid.
 else no grid avaliable
 increse block size and repeat
 ```